Pour Some Sugar on Me: Music video

 Two different music videos for the song were produced.
 The first version (directed by Russell Mulcahy) shows the band playing inside a derelict Irish stately home (Mount Merrion House at Stillorgan, Dublin) while it is being demolished by a wrecking ball and a burly, sledgehammer-wielding, female construction worker played by Rosemary Henderson, who at the time was appearing on Saturday morning children's television in Ireland.

 Filmed before the song became a hit in the United States, a second video simply of the band playing the song live was released for American MTV.
-The American video (directed by Wayne Isham) was edited from the band's full-length 1989 video release, Live: In the Round, in Your Face, recorded at McNichols Sports Arena in Denver, CO, in February 1988.
+The American video (directed by Wayne Isham) was edited from the band's full-length 1989 video release, Live: In the Round, in Your Face, recorded at McNichols Sports Arena in Denver, Colorado in February 1988.
 The music video for the song had an extended, distortion-laden intro in lieu of the album version's "Step inside, walk this way" intro.
 Most compilations use the extended music video-style intro.